Mon to Fri:

 Common Red Flags

-If your hot water heater is more than 10 years old, makes noise, delivers lukewarm water, or causes high power bills, it could be time to upgrade.
-Don’t wait until it fails completely—early action saves money and stress.
+If your hot water heater is over 10 years old, makes noise, delivers lukewarm water, or causes high power bills, it could be time to upgrade.
+Don’t wait until it fails—early action saves money and stress.

 Repair Frequency and Pressure Issues